 “Some of the newer sherry casks deliver some fantastically alive, interesting and complex flavors.
 The older solera casks you have to be much more patient with.
 These are for the long haul.
 They’re very difficult to get.
 It’s just getting the balance right between solera casks and more recently seasoned casks.
 They both work really well, but it’s just striking the right balance.”

 The GlenAllachie 10 Years Cask Strength Batch 4 showcases Walker’s creativity.
 He’s not just used Pedro Ximénez and Oloroso sherry puncheons, but has also added some virgin oak casks to the mix.
-And he’s not just following the same recipe for each batch, demonstrated by the inclusion of Rioja casks in batch 5.
+And he’s not just following the same recipe for each batch, demonstrated by the inclusion of Rioja casks in Batch 5 and Batch 6.

 GlenAllachie 10 Years Cask Strength Batch 4 (56.1%, OB, 2020)